abcxyz/guardian/cli.md

 * **-results-file="results.json"** - The path to a JSON file containing the OPA eval result.
 * **-silent** - Skips any actions and only reports the violations found.
 The default value is "false".
+* **--skip-reporting** - If true, then skips reporting the policy violations in a comment/note on the platform's change request.
+Defaults to false.